Don’t Aim Too Low!

 •• Aim to be what God has enabled you to be — an overcomer!
 A “devil whupper”, as a pastor friend of mine used to say it.

-“You are strong — He is defeated at Calvary.
+“You are strong — Satan was defeated at Calvary.

 Psalms 60:11-12 Give us aid against the enemy, for the help of man is worthless.
 [12] With God we will gain the victory, and he will trample down our enemies.